product-school/coding-for-managers/technical-interview/exercises.md

 This is your opportunity to really shine as an engineer.
 Really a good programmer is not just someone who can write good code, but it's someone who can explain their _solution_ concisely, and with a logic that flows and is easy to understand.
 In the real world, startups and big companies will constantly spend resources (time + money) building something that they don't end up using.
 It's not just on the Product Managers to make all the decisions- a good programmer always has a "_why_" for what he is building, and will actively speak up if something is not feasible or does not deliver the user true value.

+* Architecture Overview

+Together with your team member come up with a new exciting startup idea that is going to use the latest tech.
+You need to incorporate at least one third party API, and your solution must be "full stack" (involving at the least a frontend, server, and database).
+If you really are stuck on ideas check out this site: http://tiffzhang.com/startup/index.html?s=174598551673

+You will need to draw your architecture diagram and explain the choices you made for the tech stack.

 ## Adding a feature to your blog.